mauladiarif231/dealls-data-engineer-test/README.md

 2. **Data Replication using Python** (file: `Python-Data-Replication.ipynb`)
 3. **Data Export to Google Sheets** (file: `Python Data Export.ipynb`)

-Additionally, the output from the Google Sheets export is provided as a link.
+Additionally, the output from the Google Sheets export and file parquet is provided as a link.

 ---